GolfRider/Good-Links/README.md

     8. Ever tried.
 Ever failed.
 No matter.
 Try Again.
 Fail again.
 Fail BETTER.
     9. "I only went out for a walk and finally concluded to stay out till sundown, for going out, I found, was really going in." -John Muir
+    10. "Courage is the most important of all virtues,because without it we can't practice any other virtue with consistency"